 His documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.

 As a playwright, James's work has been produced Off-Broadway, played nationally and internationally including San Francisco, Cape Town, South Africa and London UK.
-New York theater critic Weston Clay called his award-winning play THE BUS, "Theater magic," and British Theatre Guide said it was "fascinating."
+New York theater critic Weston Clay called his play THE BUS, "Theater magic," and British Theatre Guide said it was "fascinating."

 In 2016, THE BUS won the state winner award in The Clauder Prize.